ido90/NumericFI/README.md

-	Rank-sum test manages to avoid the normality assumption by replacing the data samples with their ranks (i.e. 1 for the smallest, 2n for the largest), and calculating the mean rank of one of the algorithms (with expectation (2n+1)/2).
+	Rank-sum test manages to avoid the normality assumption by replacing the data samples with their ranks (i.e. 1 for the smallest, 2*n for the largest), and calculating the mean rank of one of the algorithms (with expectation (2n+1)/2).
-	However, such test ignores much of the information in the data, since it takes into account only the order of the values and not the magnitude of the differences between them.
+	However, such test ignores some of the information in the data, as it takes into account only the order of the values and not the magnitude of the differences between them.

 	Note that the rank-sum test does not assume paired data samples.